manuel-serrano/hiphop/README.md

 nodejs --enable-source-maps hello.mjs
 ```

-   This the most reliable way as it depends on no experimental Nodejs feature.
+   This the most reliable way as it does not depend on any experimental
+   Nodejs feature.

 The two methods produce equivalent results.

-In order to be executed, a HipHop program has be loaded into a
+Once compiled, in order to be executed, a HipHop program has be loaded
-reactive machine and its HipHop execution is interleaved with the
+into a reactive machine and executed from within JavaScript.
+Actually the HipHop execution is interleaved with the JavaScript execution.
-JavaScript execution.

 ```mermaid
 flowchart LR